PardeeCenterDU/BIGPOPA/README.md

 ## Input Set up
 Using the ScenarioGuide file, you can toggle the parameters/coefficients to be tested in IFs historical validation.
 Other options are also available, such as limits & steps.

+#### Multithreading
+It is possible to run multiple IFs model runs in parallel.

 # Contributing
 We welcome contributions and feedback.
 Here's how you can help:
 - [Report issues](<https://github.com/PardeeCenterDU/IFsAutoTune/issues>)